CNN Hires Former Trump Aide With No Journalism Experience As New Political Editor

-CNN has announced that it has hired Sarah Isgur Flores, a former Trump administration official as its new political editor, charged with overseeing the network’s political coverage over the course of the upcoming election season, according to the Independent.
+CNN has announced that it has hired Sarah Isgur Flores, a former Trump administration official, as its new political editor.
+She is charged with overseeing the network’s political coverage over the course of the upcoming election season, according to the Independent.

-The kicker: Isgur Flores is a longtime Republican operative with zero journalism experience.
+The kicker: Isgur Flores is a longtime Republican operative with reportedly zero journalism experience.

 Isgur Flores, who worked in the Justice Department under then-Attorney General Jeff Sessions as chief spokeswoman and senior adviser, had previously worked as communications director for the Republican National Committee.
 She also worked on the campaigns of former Republican presidential hopefuls Carly Fiorina and Ted Cruz.